Plastic is a substance the earth cannot digest.

 - And more proven policy solutions!

-Your choices matter.
-You don't have to be perfect to change the world.
+The choices you make are powerful.
+Perfection is not required to change the world.
 Even little things can make a difference.
-When small actions are taken by many people, it can add up to one enormous positive impact.
-Join us and together we can find alternatives to plastic and strive for a healthier planet.
+When many people take small actions, it can create one enormous positive impact.
+Join us, and together we will find alternatives to plastic and strive for a healthier planet.

 Here are some easy zero waste swaps to try.